-- Directors shall strive to avoid situations which may imply a conflict of interest between the Company and themselves or persons related thereto, taking for these purposes any measures that may be necessary.
-In any case, Directors must report, when they have knowledge thereof, the existence of conflicts of interest to the Board of Directors and abstain from: attending and intervening in deliberations and voting which affect matters in which they are personally interested. - a) For purposes of these Regulations, persons related to Directors shall be deemed to be those determined by Article 231 of the Corporate Enterprise Act currently in force (hereinafter, Related Persons). - a) Directors may not directly or indirectly carry out professional or commercial transactions with the Company unless they are ordinary operations made in standard conditions for all clients and with little relevance; - b) use the Company's name or invoke their status as Director in order to unduly influence the carrying out private transactions; report, in advance, the conflict of interest and the Board of Directors approves the transaction, subject to a report by the Audit and Control Committee. - c) In the case of transactions falling within the ordinary course of corporate business and which are habitual or recurring in nature, a generic authorization from the Board of Directors shall be sufficient. use the Company's assets or avail themselves of their position at the Company to obtain an economic advantage or for any private aims; - d) use for their own benefit a business opportunity of the Company, understanding as business opportunity any possibility to carry out an investment or commercial transaction that has arisen and has been discovered in connection with the Director's performance of his duties, or by using means and information of the Company, or under any such circumstances that it is reasonable to believe that a third party offer was in fact intended for the Company; - e) obtain advantages or remunerations from third parties different from the Company and its group, related to the development of its position, except when these are mere courtesy attentions; and from - e)f) developing activities on its own account of for third parties that in any case position them in permanent conflict of interests with the Company, - 2.
-The above previsions will also apply in the case that the beneficiary of the prohibited acts or activities are persons related to Directors in accordance to the definition of this concept in the Law (henceforth, Related Persons).
+- 1. Directors shall avoid situations which may imply a conflict of interest between the Company and themselves or persons related thereto, taking for these purposes any measures that may be necessary.
+In any case, Directors must abstain from: - directly or indirectly carry out transactions with the Company unless they are ordinary operations made in standard conditions for all clients and with little relevance; - b) use the Company's name or invoke their status as Director in order to unduly influence the carrying out private transactions; - c) use the Company's assets or avail themselves of their position at the Company to obtain an economic advantage or for any private aims; - d) use for their own benefit a business opportunity of the Company, understanding as business opportunity any possibility to carry out an investment or commercial transaction that has arisen and has been discovered in connection with the Director's performance of his duties, or by using means and information of the Company, or under any such circumstances that it is reasonable to believe that a third party offer was in fact intended for the Company; - e) obtain advantages or remunerations from third parties different from the Company and its group, related to the development of its position, except when these are mere courtesy attentions; and from - f) developing activities on its own account of for third parties that in any case position them in permanent conflict of interests with the Company, - 2.
+The above previsions will also apply in the case that the beneficiary of the prohibited acts or activities are persons related to Directors in accordance to the definition of this concept in the Law (henceforth, Related Persons). - 3.
+In all cases, Directors should inform to the Board of Directors on the situations of direct or indirect conflict that they or the Persons Related to them may have with the interests of the Company. - 4.
+The Company can only release from the prohibitions contained in this article in singular cases according to the procedure and restrictions established by current legislation. - 5.
+The situations of conflict of interests in which the Directors are involved will be reported in the annual report.